-Create a private messaging channel to communicate with each other through the work day or any time you’re apart (a private email address used only for the two of you, or a WhatsApp channel can work well).
+Create a private messaging channel to communicate with each other through the workday or any time you’re apart (a private email address used only for the two of you, or a WhatsApp channel can work well).
 This channel is only to be used for flirting and writing love notes to each other to nourish your erotic life.
-Don’t use this channel for discussing the housekeeping matters of life—you can do that elsewhere.
+Don’t use this channel for discussing the housekeeping matters of life — you can do that elsewhere.

 Stay out late once every six to eight weeks

-Prioritise alone time for each partner
+Prioritize alone time for each partner

 While you need alone time together, you also need individual alone time.
 Work as a team to have some alone time while your partner covers you and holds down the fort.
-Enrol in that class you’ve wanted to do, catch up with friends, or just have a spa treatment.
+Enroll in that class you’ve wanted to do, catch up with friends, or just have a spa treatment.

-Break your routine and plan couple time together
+Break your routine and plan ‘couple time’ together

-When it comes to planning, have one partner cover all the logistics of the couple time together (booking the activity/restaurant/accommodation/movie) and have the other partner cover all the kids’ logistics.
+When it comes to planning, have one partner cover all the logistics of the couple time (booking the activity/restaurant/accommodation/movie) and have the other partner cover all the kids’ logistics.
 Work as a team to divide and conquer, and then focus on having a great time together.

 We’ve all heard of date night, but you need to have some rules while you’re on date night.
 No talking about kids or the fact you’re lacking sexual intimacy (somehow this never works in helping you to have more sex).
 Dinner and a movie are fine, but also be creative.
-Include mystery, anticipation and novelty where possible on your date nights, because these pump life into your erotic connection.
+Include mystery, anticipation, and novelty where possible on your date nights, because these pump life into your erotic connection.